SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  5. (2)[Unconfirmed] Sell All/Buy select amount (warehouse/market) ->
 Just a nice feature to have and a time saver.
 Players would be able to sell all or a select amount of items from their warehouse.
 They would also be able to buy a select amount.
 No confirmation yet.

+ 6. (3)[Unconfirmed] Larger friends list and ability to cancel pending requests -> In the universe of TW why limit yourself to only a certain amount of contacts.
+Friends list should be expanded and the ability to cancel pending friend requests also would be useful (ie Accidently added wrong username, or added an AI).

 - *Safehouse and Customization:*
 -